 This Rotorua pub would be of interest to anybody who has an interest in craft beers.
 Brew is a relatively new pub in town that is an extension of The Croucher Brewing Company which kicked off in 2005.

-Paul Croucher and Nigel Gregory, as the owners of these businesses are quickly gaining a reputation.
+Paul Croucher and Nigel Gregory, as the owners of these businesses are gaining a reputation.
 They have won numerous awards for their beers that go by the names of Croucher Pilsner, Croucher Patriot, Croucher Pale Ale and the low alcohol Croucher Lowrider IPA.

 I was intrigued as I hadn't had any experience of craft beers so decided, along with a few friends and family members, to go along and see what this place was all about.